Advanced Master of Intellectual Property and ICT Law

 Your Study Programme, also with the ICT option

 If you specialise in the general programme Intellectual Property Rights, a majority of the courses are in Dutch and French.
-If you decide to specialise in ICT (new from the academic year 2012-2013), you can follow courses in English.
+If you decide to specialise in ICT , you can follow all the courses in English.
 However, a combination of both (IP and ICT) is also possible.
 The program consists of 5 mandatory subjects (for which you have a choice of three between IP or ICT), 5 elective subjects (from a total of 10 elective courses) and a masters thesis.
 Both options are evening programmes.

 - International students need to have obtained a degree that is considered to be equivalent to a Master's degree in Law.
 However, students that have obtained a Master degree in other disciplines may also be admitted subject to a positive evaluation of their full application file.

 - If the master's degree is awarded outside of the European Union: admission may be allowed on the condition that a special training course 'Introduction to European law' is attended.